inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

 low RSSI values) for routing, and :par:`routeFloodsInterval` should be set to zero for all nodes except the sink.
 Each :par:`routeFloodsInterval`, the sink restarts the tree building procedure.
-Set it to a large value if you do not want the tree to be rebuilt.
+Set it to a large value if the tree should not be rebuilt.

 .. _ug:sec:networkprotocols:nexthopforwarding: